namesakefyi/namesake/CONTRIBUTING.md

 pnpm dev
 ```

-The app will be available at http://localhost:5173.

 > [!NOTE]
 > The `dev` command will spin up the convex backend and the app's frontend in parallel.
 To run them individually, run `pnpm dev:frontend` or `pnpm dev:backend`.

+The app should now be available at http://localhost:5173.
+You're all set up!

+Now that the development app is running, let's get familiar with what's inside.

 ## Project Structure